jupyterlab/jupyterlab/docs/source/user/interface.rst

-Your browser's `find` function will give unexpected results because it doesn't have access to the full content of a document (by default), but you can still use your browser find function from the browser menu if you want, or you can disable the built-in search shortcut using the Advanced Settings editor.
+Your browser's `find` function will give unexpected results because it doesn't have access to the full content of a document (by default), but you can still use your browser find function from the browser menu if you want, or you can disable the built-in search shortcut using the Advanced Settings Editor.

 Alternatively, you can disable windowed notebook rendering to expose the full document content to the browser at the expense of performance.